Smeaguuul/MyCinemaDiary-Frontend/README.md

 ---

 ## Summary
 The MyCinemaDiary Frontend provides a comprehensive interface for managing your cinema activities, from logging in to adding and viewing movies.
-The application is designed to be intuitive and user-friendly, ensuring a smooth experience for all users.